A pet goat is a farm fun animal! Most dairy goat owners will tell you that no animal is more cute or friendly.

 Alpine goats are hearty, curious, friendly and adaptable animals.
 The male and female have mostly short hair.
 They stand approx. 30" tall with superior agility and a perfect sense of balance.
 They have a wide range of colors: white, brown, black, grey, red, buff and fawn in solids, two-tone or broken patterns.
 They're very instinctive on a trail.
 They have good memories, are easily trained and can bond with their owners.
 They produce high volumes of milk.
 Their average lifespan is 15 - 18 years and 20 plus is not uncommon.

-Baby goats are cute pets and fun to watch!
+Baby goats are cute pets.
 This baby Alpine plays "Peek-a-Boo".

 Saanen goats are mostly calm and mild mannered, but they can show pep in their personality.
 They're the largest of all dairy goat breeds, weighing about 145 pounds, standing 30 to 40 inches tall.
 Their hair is mostly short with a just a fringe of longer hair over the spine or thighs.
 They're white or cream in color, with some having spots.
 They're sensitive to excessive sunlight and susceptible to sunburns or skin cancer.
 They produce large volumes of milk, consistently.
 Their common lifespan is about 15 years.

-Baby goats are cute pets!
-These Saanen goats play "King of the Hill".
+These Saanen baby goats play "King of the Hill".
+They're cute pets.

 This Saanen pet goat and owner share a fun day together!